The Hair Color Wheel - The Secrets to Color Neutralization and Tone Correction that All Hair Stylists Need to Know!

 - The recommended technique here is to squeeze in a little of your chosen ash additive (around 1 inch is good to start with) to a full tube of the blonde color that you are using.

-Q: Can I also use Ash Based Toners to Kill Brass When I am Working on Blonde Hair?
+Q: Can I also use Toners to Kill Brassy, Orange or Yellow?

 - Ugly Duckling's toner range have been formulated with exactly that aim in mind.